 It followed the Little Bitterroot River from the OBS 1 location to the point where Sullivan Creek empties into the Little Bitterroot.
 That location was noted in the journal.
 From there he followed Sullivan Creek to a point a little south of the settlement of Niarada.
 Wild Horse Island, on the west side of the lake at the town of Elmo, can be clearly identified in both the Google photo and on Thompson's map.
 The green line on the photo represents the approximate location of the Indian road to the lake.

 The valley where the road was located is open and flat.
-State Highway 28 closely follows the same route as the Indian road.
+Highway 28 closely follows the same route as the Indian road.
 In my opinion, there is little doubt the map is not entirely correct along the route.

 Our conclusions about the most likely location of Thompson's route were based on a combination of using journal notes as well as plotting where early roads appeared on old maps.
 We then interpolated the most likely travel route between those points based on landmarks such as ridgelines, streams and other prominent and/or easily identified features.

 It is important to remember that simply stringing his bearings and distances together, each connecting to the next, is not what Thompson did.
-The course was, rather, a series of individual observations based on a landmark that could be easely seen and identified from several miles away.
+The course was, rather, a series of individual observations based on a landmark that could be easily seen and identified from several miles away.
 At the Highway 2 crossing, Thompson's route as noted in his journal was about a quarter mile east from where Linda and I believe the road crossed.

-From the OBS 2 location Thompson continued his northwesterly course.
-In his journal, he continued recording bearings and distances.
-Thompson's route continues to be shown in BLUE.
 The accompanying photos show the route where Linda and I think the trail was likely located.
 We have not found any remaining, identifiable traces of the actual road during our field trips in the area.
 However, General Land Office (GLO) maps from more than 100 years ago show segments of several early roads and trails in the area.
 Plotting his route using bearings and estimated distances as recorded in his journal shows it to be about one quarter mile east of where we think the road was most likely located.

 The green line on the map below shows the road Thompson and his party should have taken from Weeksville that led up Buffalo Bill Creek, down the Little Thompson to Thompson River.
 From there the trail led north along the east bank to the present location of the Bend Ranger Station located a short distance south of the Thompson Lakes.
 Detailed information about the route can be found in my book, Sometimes Only Horses to Eat